Kaldek/rat-ratgdo/README.md

 It is also recommended you aquire a suitable 3-post screw terminal and some red, white, and black wire for connecting to the door opener.
 These connections are very low current, so you can get away with fairly thin wire.

-**Note:**  You may **try** to use a 2n7000 MOSFETs for **both** RX and TX, however depending on the manufacturere of your 2n7000 and its production batch, it might not be 100% reliable for the TX circuit.
+**Note:**  You may **try** to use a 2n7000 MOSFETs for **both** RX and TX, however depending on the manufacturere of your 2n7000 and its production batch, it might not be 100% reliable for the TX circuit because the ~3v switching signal from the ESP8266 may not be enough to trigger the gate of the 2n7000.
 There are many examples working using the 2n7000 however, so it might work.
 If you have reliability issues for sending commands, we can only recommend you use the AO3400A SMD MOSFET, soldered to a SOT23-to-DIP adapter board.

 ## INSTALL REQUIREMENTS